Mallika Sengupta: Biography

 Mallika Sengupta was the head of the Department of Sociology in Maharani Kasiswari College, an undergraduate college affiliated with the University of Calcutta in Kolkata.
 She was much better known for her literary activity.
 The author of more than 20 books including 14 volumes of poetry and two novels, she was widely translated and was a frequent invitee at international literary festivals.

 For twelve years in the 90s she was the poetry editor of Sananda, the largest circulated Bengali fortnightly (edited by Aparna Sen).
 Along with her husband, the noted poet Subodh Sarkar, she was the founder-editor of Bhashanagar, a culture magazine in Bengali.

 English translations of her work have appeared in various Indian and American anthologies.
 In addition to teaching, editing and writing, she was actively involved with the cause of gender justice and other social issues.

-A victim of breast cancer, she was under treatment since October 2005 and died on 28 May 2011.
+She had begun breast cancer treatment in 2005 and died on the 28th of May 2011.